TiagoMA90/Portfolio-one/README.md

 - Testing was done in Chrome, Firefox and Edge for its compatibility.

 The website was tested using chromes extension WAVE Web Accessibility Evaluation Tool.
-- Testing and examination was for all its pages and retrieved no Errors or Contrast errors.
+- Testing and examination was done for all its pages and retrieved no Errors or Contrasting errors.

 <img src="assets/screenshots/wave.webp" alt="wave sceenshot">